dblqr/arch/README.md

 For local development, the developers have the ability to run the application stack locally either using docker or docker compose.
 Unit and functional tests can run locally against the application.

 When a PR is created, a temporary environment spins up with app dependencies and infra dependencies, running integration and E2E tests against that created environment.
-This allows developers to ability to integrate with other services like the full run of Payments API process without touching upper environments.
+This allows developers the ability to integrate with other services like the full run of Payments API process without touching upper environments.

 The application on every PR and commit, a build pipeline will run making sure that the docker image builds successfully